A hybrid smartwatch could be the answer if you’re put off by full touchscreens, 24/7 alerts, and short battery life.

 The ScanWatch Light brings a smaller and lighter flair to the Withings hybrid smartwatch range.

-It drops all the advanced health features present on the ScanWatch 2, so check out the 38mm ScanWatch 2 if you want ECG, SpO2, and temperature tracking.
-That means the detection of Afib and sleep apnea is out.
+It drops all the advanced health features present on the ScanWatch 2 like ECG, SpO2, and temperature tracking.
+That means the detection of AFib and sleep apnea is out.

-Yet, the ScanWatch Light comes in an even smaller 37mm case, which is given a glow-up compared to the reserved ScanWatch 2.
-It still features heart rate and sleep tracking, and both deliver decent accuracy, albeit not the best in the business.
+Yet, the ScanWatch Light comes in an even smaller 37mm case, with a more eye-catching design than the reserved ScanWatch 2.
+It still features heart rate and sleep tracking, delivering decent accuracy, albeit it isn’t the best on the market.

 But if that’s your main aim, then the ScanWatch Light is recommended.